-In this post, we’ll cover what we know thus far about the reimagining Spaceship Earth, the closure date, and a new scene coming to Spaceship Earth.
-We’ll also discuss what this news likely means if you have a trip planned to Walt Disney World, and just how long the Epcot’s flagship ride is likely to remain closed…
+In this post, we’ll cover what we know about the reimagining Spaceship Earth, the planned new scene, why the project is delayed, and what actually is happening to and around the geodesic sphere in EPCOT’s main entrance plaza.
+We’ll also discuss what this news likely means if you have a trip planned for Walt Disney World’s 50th Anniversary and beyond.

 The only substantive detail of what you can expect when this Spaceship Earth returns is the aforementioned “story light” plus one known scene.
 You’ll visit Egypt, which is part of the current version of the attraction–but it will be “an Egypt like you’ve never seen before, transformed through the power of light.”
 (As shown in the new concept art above.)